drivet/website/content/drafts/intro-to-indie-web.md

 blogs (in the sense of someone running their own blogging software on their own domain) are not something you see much nowadays; people with something pithy to say will use Twitter or Facebook and those with longer attention spans will use something like Medium.
-It's just easier, right?
+You don't have to install anything and you automatically reach a larger audience than you probably could have on your own.

-Why would anyone want something different?
-The answer could probably be summarized in one word: control.
+It sounds like a win all around, doesn't it?
+So why would anyone want something different?
+Why does the IndieWeb exist at all?
+Aside from the obvious pleasures of DIY and of getting your hands dirty, the answer could probably be summarized in one word: control.

-When you post a tweet, it's no longer yours; it becomes the property of Twitter and they can do what they like with it.
-What happens to your tweets or status updates if Twitter or Facebook go out of business?
-It seems unlikely, but times change.

-Or, perhaps more likely, what happens if you simply want to leave?
+When you post a tweet or a status update, it ceases to be yours the second you hit the enter key.
+What happens to them if Twitter or Facebook go out of business?
+If that seems too unlikely to contemplate, then ask yourself a simpler question: what happens if you simply want to leave?
 Imagine that Facebook crosses one too many lines and you decide that you're better off without it.
 What happens to your content then?

-What happens if Medium decides to start charging money and you decide it's not worth it?
+To be fair, Twitter *does* offer a feature allowing you to download your archive.
+I can testify that it works; you make a request and a few minutes later you can download a zip file with your actual content, in a text format known as [JSON][10].

+But...then what?
+What is one supposed to do with that?
+I mean, I'm a software developer by trade, so I happen to know what a JSON document looks like and how one goes about extracting information from it but can you say that about the average person?

+And, not to be paranoid, but what happens if they decide to remove the feature?
+What exactly could you do about it?
+You know, except *leave*?

+Consider a site like Medium.
+It started out as a free, clean, spare blogging site, aimed at people who valued *content* over bling.
+It has now become a piece of nagware, constantly pestering you to create an account.
+I don't know if its future consists of targeted ads or a paid subscription model, but it can only be a matter of time; Medium, is a business, after all.

-I mean, sure, there are other reasons to avoid these sites.
+There are, of course other reasons to avoid these sites.
 No one likes to see ads.
 Facebook is constantly tracking your online activities and selling what it collects to nefarious organizations.
 Twitter contributes to the echo chamber effect.
 But honestly?
 These all take a back seat to the issue of control.
-Even if there existed a completely benign, free, adless, non-tracking social network, the problems I described would still exist.
+Even if there existed a completely benign, free, ad-less, non-tracking social network, the problems I described would still exist.

 ## Failed Attempts